mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 6. **Edit a listing (Submit)**
    **PUT** `/listings/:id`
-   Updates an existing listing in the database.
+   Updates an existing listing in the database, including updating images in Cloudinary.
    **Validation:** Uses `listingSchema` to validate the input.

 7. **Delete a listing**
    **DELETE** `/listings/:id`
-   Deletes a listing from the database, including its associated reviews.
+   Deletes a listing from the database, including its associated reviews and images from Cloudinary.

 ### Reviews
 1. **Add a review**